paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (I) An individual who has submitted a complaint or information to the Inspector General under this section may notify any member of either of the congressional intelligence committees, or a staff member of either of such committees, of the fact that such individual has made a submission to the Inspector General, and of the date on which such submission was made.

+  (J) In this paragraph, the term “employee” includes a former employee, if the complaint or information reported under subparagraph (A) arises from or relates to the period during which the former employee was an employee.

-(6) In accordance with [section 535 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section535&num=0&edition=prelim), the Inspector General shall expeditiously report to the Attorney General any information, allegation, or complaint received by the Inspector General relating to violations of Federal criminal law that involves 22 So in original.
-Probably should be “involve”. a program or operation of an element of the intelligence community, or in the relationships between the elements of the intelligence community, consistent with such guidelines as may be issued by the Attorney General pursuant to subsection (b)(2) of such section.
+(6) In accordance with [section 535 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section535&num=0&edition=prelim), the Inspector General shall expeditiously report to the Attorney General any information, allegation, or complaint received by the Inspector General relating to violations of Federal criminal law that involve a program or operation of an element of the intelligence community, or in the relationships between the elements of the intelligence community, consistent with such guidelines as may be issued by the Attorney General pursuant to subsection (b)(2) of such section.
 A copy of each such report shall be furnished to the Director.

 **(l) Construction of duties regarding elements of Intelligence Community** Except as resolved pursuant to subsection (h), the performance by the Inspector General of the Intelligence Community of any duty, responsibility, or function regarding an element of the intelligence community shall not be construed to modify or affect the duties and responsibilities of any other inspector general having duties and responsibilities relating to such element.